Remote Product Management

-When the whole world was confronted with the coronavirus pandemic, many businesses did not know what remote work was and did not understand how to restructure and adapt their activities to new realities.
+When the whole world confronted the coronavirus pandemic, many businesses did not know what remote work was and did not understand how to restructure and adapt their activities to new realities.

-This post is dedicated to remote product management, as well as a profession that is gaining more and more popularity every day – the profession of a remote product manager.
+This post is dedicated to remote product management, as well as a profession that is gaining more and more popularity every day – remote product manager.